Art Psychotherapsit MA, HCPC registered, BAAT member,

 I offer a confidential, safe and supportive therapeutic space where I encourage freedom of expression through the use of art materials to individuals who are experiencing mental, physical, social and emotional difficulties.
 The relationship between myself and the client is of central importance but also in art psychotherapy it is the three-way process between the client, therapist and the art work created that is unique.
 Over time I build a trusting therapeutic relationship with my clients helping to facilitate new perspectives that will bring about a sense of acceptance or re-evaluate situations or feelings.

-The core of my therapeutic approach is Psychodynamic.
 I work with an understanding of attachment based psychotherapy and I am influenced by Gestalt theory.
 I place emphasis in meeting people where they are in the moment and with what they choose to bring to their sessions.